 Like gaming, spending time on social networks is one of the most popular pastimes amongst young people.
 They can roam around for hours whenever they get the chance.
-And many parents question themselves whether their child’s social media behaviour can still be viewed as “normal” or whether a real problem is emerging.
+And many parents question whether their child’s social media behaviour can still be viewed as “normal” or whether a real problem is emerging.

 Social media addiction is a growing problem.
 More and more young people with this addiction are treated in clinics.
 The addictive aspect of social networking is associated with FOMO — fear of missing out.
 Everyone is on Facebook.
 They’re posting things, sharing news and content and talking to each other 24/7.

 Spending too much time on social networks could create false self-image, false sense of reality, false sense of security, false sense of friendship.
-What does a like or dislike on Facebook really mean?
+What does a like on Facebook really mean?
 What if certain posts are not liked at all or WhatsApp messages are not responded to within a certain time span desired?
 Anxiety and stress might be the only reward.

 Is My Child Addicted to Social Networks?